Thinking about a new grant application?

 PI uses RFT feedback and report to update plan, engage resources, modify grant, and/or seek Scientific Editing Service support

-RF teams provide interactive assistance and support to expedite the development of all areas of clinical and translational research in child health, medical health sciences, precision medicine and in community-based research.
+RF teams provide interactive assistance and support to expedite the development of all areas of clinical and translational research in child health, medical health sciences, precision health and in community-based research.
 The Research Forum aims to advance basic biomedical research (T0) into human studies (T1) all the way to integration of evidence-based practices into public health (T4).
 RF processes support advances leading to the application of scientific discoveries to diagnose diseases and then to facilitate treatment of patients, families, and communities.

 Multidisciplinary teams include senior faculty, technical experts, and ICTS core personnel, as well as subject level ad hoc panelists, who work with investigators at any stage of a research project.
 RF teams are assembled and selected for the goals and gaps of your project.
 Your RF team will include ~5 members from the list below as well as specifically appointed ad hoc reviewers (3-5, depending on the project).